akka/akka-projection/docs/src/main/paradox/kafka.md

 ## KafkaSourceProvider

 A @apidoc[SourceProvider] defines the source of the envelopes that the `Projection` will process.
-A `SourceProvider` for messages from Kafka can be defined with the @apidoc[KafkaSourceProvider] like this:
+A `SourceProvider` for messages from Kafka can be defined with the @apidoc[KafkaSourceProvider$] like this:

 Scala
 :  @@snip [KafkaDocExample.scala](/examples/src/test/scala/docs/kafka/KafkaDocExample.scala) { #imports #sourceProvider }